Unskilled Jobs Draw Migrants, Changing Face Of Small Towns Across America

 "You know what, it's kinda like gettin' fat.
 You don't get fat all at once.
 You put weight on a little at a time.
 So you adjust, you change your clothes, you go up a size or two.
 You notice it, but you adapt."

-After all, Judge Rhoades says, if you like steak it's got to come from somewhere.
+After all, Rhoades says, if you like steak it's got to come from somewhere.